mgp1212121212/ck3_intrigue/README.md

     - Icons Warfare Interaction/Schemes
     - Icons Schemes
     - Icons Trait
+        - The number of sub-icons/colour combinations can be higher than 4 as the trait is 10 with two tracks, which would allow a smoother color change as the user progress through tracks
         - Sub-Trait Icons (positive/negative) [colour proposal]
             - Schmeing Adept (low/low) [grey]
             - Known Thief (low/high) [red-ish]